nityahs/FinanceTracker/README.md

 2. Login Page

--> User login using Email and Password.
+-> User login using Email and Password.\n
 -> On successful login, fetch all transactions related to the user.
 -> Returns user-specific transactions in JSON format.
 -> Invalid login attempts return an error message.